 The electrodes will be removed using warm water.
-Your will hair will feel sticky and you may wish to wash your hair when you return home.
+Your child's will hair will feel sticky and you may wish to wash their hair when you return home.

 You will not receive any results on the day of the test.
-The results will be returned to your consultant.
+The results will be returned to your child's consultant.
 This process may take up to 2-3 weeks.